shehreendheda/katacoda-scenarios/tagging/apptagging/finish.md

 Congratulations!
-Using a variety of tags, you explored correlated metric, log, and trace data for an docker-based application.
-You also created a targeted alert so that you can use one monitor to alert on a specific metric for multiple services and send notifications to specific individuals and teams.
+With a variety of tags, you explored correlated data for an application.
+You also created a targeted multi alert for services that support the app and you created synthethic tests with tags that linked the tests to the associated service.

 To continue, click **Next Module**.